 Students are required to participate in one extra-curricular activity at Lynden Christian High School.
 These activities include a wide variety of sports, drama, music, as well as service opportunities.
 Each student will choose one activity from the list below:

 The International Program Director is available for help in any matters related to the host family, documents, or adjustment to life in America.
 Students are welcome to drop in the Program Director’s office for visits.
 An informal progress report is given halfway through each nine-week quarter.
 These reports are sent to the student’s host family and guardian.

 Thirty students from other countries experienced American life and culture at Lynden Christian School this year.

 A few of our students are graduating in June, but most of them are returning next semester.
 We will welcome them back if we have a home for each one.
-Yours might be the very best home for one of these students, and your are invited to ask the Lord if this is a ministry He is giving to you.
+Yours might be the very best home for one of these students, and you are invited to ask the Lord if this is a ministry He is giving to you.
 The questions and answers below may satisfy some of your curiosity about hosting.
-If you have more questions, please call Mrs. Heidi Price, International Program Director, at (360) 354-3221.

 What are the international students like?